 Set up employee groups to help neurodiverse people feel more comfortable sharing their views and confident that they won’t be looked down on.
 Fostering a neurodiverse workforce ultimately comes down to managers removing assumptions and communicating in a fresh way, creating an inclusive culture from the top down.

 If you’re looking to expand your FinTechs neurodiverse talent, get in touch!
-Our team of consultants can advise you on how to attract and retain neurodiverse candidates, as well as introducing you to their wide network of specialised FinTech professionals.
+Our team of consultants can advise you on how to attract and retain neurodiverse candidates, as well as introducing you to their wide network of specialized FinTech professionals.
 Read our specialisms for more on the FinTech roles we work with.